Your current browser may not be supported. If using Chrome on Linux or Android, see “Detaching USB kernel drivers” below.

 Errors seen: 0

 If you are trying to use this on Linux or Android and it connects but does not communicate, it could be because of underlying USB kernel drivers.
-You might try enabling the “Automatically detach USB kernel drivers” option in the latest versions of Chrome.
-On my Pixel 9 Pro XL, I needed to do that in Chrome Beta to get it to work with the BCD325P2.
+You might try enabling the “Automatically detach USB kernel drivers” flag in the latest versions of Chrome.
+On my Pixel 9 Pro XL, I needed to do that in Chrome to get it to work with the BCD325P2.

-in the
+chrome://flags/#automatic-usb-detach in the Chrome address